 The annual loan limits apply to the length of the institution's academic year.
-Except for PLUS loans and Direct Unsubsidized Loans made to graduate or professional students, proration of the annual loan limit is required when a program is less than an academic year as measured in either clock hours or credit hours or number of weeks; or when a program exceeds an academic year but the remaining portion of the program is less than an academic year in length.
+Except for Direct PLUS loans and Direct Unsubsidized Loans made to graduate or professional students, proration of the annual loan limit is required when a program is less than an academic year as measured in either clock hours or credit hours or number of weeks; or when a program exceeds an academic year but the remaining portion of the program is less than an academic year in length.
 There is a limit on Direct Subsidized Loan eligibility for new borrowers on or after July 1, 2013.
 A new borrower on or after July 1, 2013, becomes ineligible to receive additional Direct Subsidized Loans if the period during which the borrower has received such loans exceeds 150 percent of the published length of the borrower's educational program.
-The borrower also becomes responsible for accruing interest during all periods as of the date the borrower exceeds the 150 percent limit (34 CFR 685.200(f)).
-For the purpose of determining annual loan limits for a borrower who received an associate or bachelor's degree and has re-enrolled in another eligible program for which the prior degree is a prerequisite, the grade level determination includes the number of years that a student has completed in a program of undergraduate study includes any prior enrollment.
+The borrower also loses interest subsidies going forward on previously received Direct subsidized loans as of the date the borrower has no remaining eligibility (exceeds 150 percent) and continues enrollment on at least a half-time basis in an undergraduate program (34 CFR 685.200(f)).
+For the purpose of determining annual loan limits for a borrower who received an associate or bachelor's degree and has re-enrolled in another eligible program for which the prior degree is a prerequisite, the grade level determination includes the number of years that a student has completed in the previously completed program of undergraduate study.

-Annual Limits for Direct Subsidized Loans
+Annual Limits for Direct Subsidized Loans and Direct Unsubsidized Loans